Josh Naylor Preview, Player Props: Guardians vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Reds have a 4.78 team ERA that ranks 25th among all league pitching staffs.
+- The Reds have a 4.79 team ERA that ranks 25th across all league pitching staffs.

-- Reds pitchers combine to allow the third-most home runs in baseball (217 total, 1.4 per game).
+- Reds pitchers combine to surrender 220 total home runs at a clip of 1.4 per game (third-most in baseball).

-- In his most recent time out on Wednesday against the Minnesota Twins, the right-hander threw seven innings, allowing one earned run while surrendering three hits.
+- The left-hander's most recent time out was on Friday against the Pittsburgh Pirates, when he tossed 4 1/3 innings, surrendering two earned runs while allowing four hits.

-- In 20 games this season, the 24-year-old has a 4.24 ERA and 12.4 strikeouts per nine innings, while allowing a batting average of .235 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.